mahi-linux/vagrant/README.md

 * sudo "/Library/Application Support/VirtualBox/LaunchDaemons/VirtualBoxStartup.sh" restart
 * Adjust the privacy settings of Big Sur: System Preferences > Security and Privacy > click the allow button. => Then reboot the MAC.

+* For Windows Machines, simply disable network adopter and enable from the device manager.
+* if the above solution doesn't work then run vagrant up as an Administrator.